Pintool Regions

 作者

-Pintools can include $PIN_ROOT/source/tools/InstLib/control_manager.H to define a "CONTROL_MANAGER".
-See the example usage in $PIN_ROOT/source/tools/InstLibExamples/control.cpp.
+PinTools can include $PIN_ROOT/source/tools/InstLib/control_manager.H to define a CONTROL_MANAGER.
+For details, see the example in $PIN_ROOT/source/tools/InstLibExamples/control.cpp.

-Similar use of the "CONTROL_MANAGER" in SDE can be seen in $SDE_BUILD_KIT/pinkit/sde-example/example/controller-example.cpp.
+A similar use of the CONTROL_MANAGER in SDE can be seen in $SDE_BUILD_KIT/pinkit/sde-example/example/controller-example.cpp.

-A pintool can start/stop regions programmatically by calling the following CONTROL_MANAGER method:
+A PinTool can start or stop regions programmatically by calling the following CONTROL_MANAGER method:

 //trigger all registered control handlers